 - Make sure your customer knows exactly who in your business they can talk to with any concerns.

-6. Make sure people can pay you easily
+6. Make it easy for people to pay you

-- Make sure payment options are clear on your invoices.
+- Make payment options clear on your invoices.

-- Use technology to facilitate easy, immediate payment.
-Online software such as Xero allows your customers to simply click a payment link on their invoice and make direct, secure payment online.
+- Use technology to make payment easy.
+Online software like Xero lets your customers simply click a payment link on their invoice to make direct, secure payments.

 - Be ready to take payment over the phone when and if you need to make a follow up call.